indrekis/FATImage_TCMD_plugin/ReadMe.md

 	6. Click 'new type', and select the img.wcx64 (img.wcx for 32-bit TCmd)
 	7. Click OK
 * Using automated install:
-	1. Open the archive with the plugin in TCmd -- it would propose to install the plugin.
+	1. Open the archive with the plugin in TCmd -- it will propose to install the plugin.

-Configuration is stored in the `fatdiskimg.ini` file in the configuration path provided by the TCmd (usually -- the same place, where wincmd.ini is located).
+Configuration is stored in the `fatdiskimg.ini` file in the configuration path provided by the TCmd (usually -- the same place where wincmd.ini is located).
 If the configuration file is damaged or absent, it is recreated with default values.

 Works in Double Commander for Windows.